Coastal Carolina vs. South Alabama NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have gone over the current 57-point total in six of 10 games (60%) this season.
+- Coastal Carolina and its opponents have gone over the current 56-point total in eight of 10 games (80%) this season.

-- South Alabama's games have gone over 57 points in three of 11 chances this season.
+- South Alabama has combined with its opponents to score more than 56 points in three of 11 games this season.

-- The combined points per game average of the two teams, 66.9, is 9.9 points above Friday's over/under.
+- The combined points per game average of the two teams, 66.9, is 10.9 points more than Friday's over/under.

-- The average total in Chanticleers games this season is 58.9, 1.9 points more than Friday's total of 57.
+- The average total in Chanticleers games this season is 58.9, 2.9 points above Friday's total of 56.

-- The 57 over/under in this game is 4.3 points higher than the 52.7 average total in Jaguars games this season.
+- The 52.7 PPG average total in Jaguars games this season is 3.3 points fewer than this game's over/under.

 Coastal Carolina Stats and Trends

-- The Chanticleers have an ATS record of 5-2 in their seven games as a favorite of 14.5 points or more so far this season.
+- The Chanticleers are 5-2 ATS when favored by 14.5 points or more this season.

-- Coastal Carolina's games this year have hit the over on four of 10 set point totals (40%).
+- Coastal Carolina's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- Coastal Carolina is 5-5 against the spread and 9-2 overall in games when it puts up more than 26.4 points.
+- Coastal Carolina is 5-5 against the spread and 9-2 overall in games when it scores more than 26.4 points.

-- Coastal Carolina is 4-5 against the spread and 8-2 overall when the team piles up more than 342.7 yards.
+- Coastal Carolina is 4-5 against the spread and 8-2 overall when the team churns out more than 342.7 yards.

-- The Chanticleers have turned the ball over seven times this season, 15 fewer than the Jaguars have forced (22).
+- The Chanticleers have seven giveaways this season, while the Jaguars have 22 takeaways .

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.